bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 The table location field behaves the same.
 I can only choose indoors or outdoors.

-However, I\'m testing this form on a laptop with a large screen.
+However, I&apos;m testing this form on a laptop with a large screen.

 On a mobile device with a way smaller screen, it may be difficult for the user to accurately select the small button elements.